hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 4\.
 Make sure in **System** tab that the Base Memory is set to **32GB of RAM**.

-When you turn on the virtual machine, the IP address can be found under **For VMware**.
 Since we are using VirtualBox, both the welcome screen and ssh that are under both header sections are for VirtualBox.
 You will see you can access the web applications from the hostname, ex: **localhost**, or the explicit **IP address**.